chandrasekarnarayana/foodspec/docs/quickstart_cli.md

 Tips:
 - Use `--classifier-name` to switch models (rf, svm_rbf, logreg, etc.).
 - Add `--save-model` to persist the fitted pipeline via the model registry.
+- For long/tidy CSVs, use `--format long --sample-id-column ... --intensity-column ...`.